Character.

 Port Wine

-Touriga Nacional is the most prized variety in Port production, contributing intense color, structure, and aromatic complexity.
-Top vintage Ports typically feature high percentages of Touriga Nacional.
+Touriga Nacional is the most prized variety in Port production, contributing intense colour, structure, and aromatic complexity.
+Top vintage Ports typically feature high percentages of Touriga Nacional in their blends.
+Vintage Port is one of the longest-lived wines in existence, capable of ageing 50 to 100 years from a declared year.

 Dry Douro Reds